Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

+\paragraph{Homogeneity and isotropy.} In this section we take the large-distance effective theory for a cosmological application.
+We fix the symmetry of spatial diffeomorphisms by imposing the gauge $N_i = 0$.
+We consider the gravitational field coupled to a perfect fluid of density $\rho$ and pressure $P$.
+We adopt the point of view of Ref.~\cite{Carroll:2004ai}, where the nonrelativistic Eisntein-aether theory is coupled to a relativistic perfect fluid.
+It has the energy-momentum tensor,

+where we have introduced the coupling constant $G$ as the gravitational constant weighting the coupling of the gravitational theory to sources.
+We set the four-velocity of the fluid as $u^\mu = ( N^{-1} , 0 , 0 , 0 )$, which correspond to a fluid at rest.
+Since the perfect fluid is modeled in terms of $T_{\mu\nu}$ rather than a Lagrangian, we need a criterium to couple $T_{\mu\nu}$ to the field equations.
+This can be achieved by demanding that the variations with respect to the canonical variables acquire contributions given by the components of $T_{\mu\nu}$.
+To follow a standard reference, we write the canonical (ADM) field equations of general relativity coupled to the perfect fluid under the same physical considerations (without the $\pi = 0$ gauge),

+The Hamiltonian constraint (\ref{grhamiltoniansourced}) and the $\dot{\pi}^{ij}$ equation (\ref{pipuntogrsource}) get contributions from the source since they are obtained by varying $N$ and $g_{ij}$ respectively.
+Thus, in the theory we study here we establish the following rules: the variation with respect to $N$ adds $-16 \pi G \sqrt{g} \rho$ and the variation with respect to $g_{ij}$ adds $8\pi G \sqrt{g} N g^{ij} P$, whereas the variation with respect to $\pi^{ij}$ does not get contribution from the source.
+In this way, constraints $\mathcal{H}$ and $\phi^2$ of the theory get contributions from the source,

+where $\mathcal{E}$ is given in (\ref{phi2z1}), whereas constraints $\mathcal{H}^i$ and $\phi^1$ maintain their forms given in Eqs.~(\ref{momentumconst}) and (\ref{phiuno}).
+With regard to the evolution equations, we may simplify the exposition thanks to the fact that we are going to consider the cosmological configuration only with vanisihing Lagrange multipliers $B_{1,2,3}$.
+As we commented above, due to the Hamiltonian constraint $\mathcal{H}$, the equation derived by taking variations of the action with respect to $N$ is always homogeneous in $B_{1,2,3}$, even in the presence of sources.
+Hence this equation is automatically solved by $B_{1,2,3} = 0$, such that we do not longer consider it.
+The equation derived from $\delta g_{ij}$, with all the Lagrange multipliers turned off, takes the form

+The equation derived from the $\delta \pi^{ij}$ variation does not get contribution from the source, it is the same Eq.~(\ref{gpuntoz1free}).

 Now we consider a flat homogeneous and isotropic configuration.
 The spatial metric can be casted in the form $g_{ij} = a(t)^2 \delta_{ij}$.
 The fields $N$ and $\pi^{ij}$, as well as the sources $\rho$ and $P$, are regarded as functions only of time.
-We may use the symmetry of reparameterizing the time to set $N = 1$ (other gauges would leave active the time dependence of $N$).
-The last part of our ansatz is that, for concretness, we look for solutions with $B_{1,2,3} = 0$.
-With these settings the constraints $\mathcal{H}^i$, $\phi^1$ and $\phi^2$ are automatically solved since in all of them there are spatial derivatives acting on pure functions of time.
-The equation of motion corresponding to $\delta N$ is automatically solved by $B_{2,3}=0$.
-The equation of motion derived from $\delta\pi^{ij}$ can be solved completely for $\pi^{ij}$, yielding
+Since $N$ is a function only of time, we may use the symmetry of reparameterizing the time to set $N = 1$ (other choices would leave active the time dependence of $N$).
+The last part of our ansatz is that, for concretness, we look for solutions with $B_{1,2,3} = 0$, as we anticipate.
+With these settings the constraints $\mathcal{H}^i$ (\ref{momentumconst}), $\phi^1$ (\ref{phiuno}) and $\phi^2$ (\ref{c2z1}) are automatically solved since in all of them there are spatial derivatives acting on pure functions of time.
+The equation of motion (\ref{gpuntoz1free}) can be solved completely for $\pi^{ij}$, yielding